-The general public may well be largely unaware that the risk of being bitten by another human is sadly real to nurses and doctors, but for those men and women on the frontline this is no news.
+The general public may well be largely unaware that the risk of being bitten, scratched, pinched or even hit by another human is sadly real to nurses and doctors, but for those men and women on the frontline this is no news.

 Healthcare professionals from around the world express deep concern.
 Just last week Australia’s news outlet ABC published an article headlined “Nursing union renews call for guards at Port Lincoln hospital after attacks on nurse”.

 The Australian Nursing Union claimed a nurse was attacked and bitten by a patient that jumped out of his bed on 13 October, and just two days later six police officers were called to the hospital to restrain another patient who punched a doctor in the emergency department and tried to bite other members of staff.

 On 22 January 2021 I had the chance to interview ‘Barry’, an Ohio (USA) based psychiatric nurse.
 One of the things that stuck in my mind were his comment that being bitten, and other forms of violence had become accepted by the industry and management as part of the job:

 “Management tries to create a belief that they care about staff assaults, but their actions (or lack thereof) speak louder than words.”
 He strongly believed that protective products such as our BitePRO® Bite Resistant Clothing are very much needed for acute psychiatric nurses who are often the victims.